Integers: Nonlinear Arithmetic

 Examining the encoding

-Singular queries will be logged to the directory specified with --log-dir (which defaults to .verus-log) in a separate file with a .singular suffix.
-You can directly run Singular on this file.
-For example, Singular .verus-log/root.singular --q.
-The output is 0 when Singular successsfully verifies the query.
+Singular queries will be logged to the directory specified with --log-dir (which defaults to .verus-log) in a the .air file for the module containing the file.